 The Dubai Airport Freezone Authority (DAFZA) recently launched the ‘Talent Pass’ license for freelance work.
 The initiative was directed by H.H.
-Sheikh Hamdan bin Mohammed bin Rashid Al Maktoum, Crown Prince of Dubai and Chairman of Dubai Executive Council.
+Sheikh Hamdan bin Mohammed bin Rashid Al Maktoum, Crown Prince of Dubai and Chairman of the Dubai Executive Council.

 The new license will be offered to individuals from all over the world, with particular talents and knowledge.
 This license aims to attract global talent and experts in the industries of: